fercevik729/Wave/README.md

 # To check that you correctly installed Wave
 wave --version

+# To encrypt the credentials file use a 16 character long password
+wave protect -e -p "mysecretpassword"

+# To decrypt the credentials file use the same 16 character long password
+wave protect -p "mysecretpassword"

 # To initialize empty setup files and directories
 wave init